gluten and dairy free foods

 Gluten is a group of proteins found in wheat, barley, and rye.
 It gives dough its elasticity, helping it rise and maintain its shape during baking.
 However, eating gluten can cause digestive issues in some people with conditions like Celiac disease (an autoimmune disease) or non-Celiac gluten sensitivity.

-Overall, there are many reasons why someone might choose, or be prescribed a gluten and dairy-free diet.
-For example, it might be part of an elimination diet, to see whether one of these things is triggering unwanted symptoms when eating.Ā
+Overall, there are many reasons why someone might choose, or be prescribed a gluten and dairy free diet.
+For example, it might be part of an elimination diet, to see whether one of these things is triggering unwanted symptoms when eating.

 1. Fruits

-Fruits are a safe bet when it comes to steering clear of gluten and dairy.
+Fruits are a safe bet when it comes to planning a dairy and gluten free diet.
 Enjoy apples, oranges, berries, bananas, grapes, and more.
 Fruits are also packed with vitamins, minerals, fiber, and antioxidants that help keep your cells healthy.
 Add fruits to your oatmeal, yogurt, and smoothies, or eat them with a side of nut butter.

 2. Vegetables

 Consider this your sign to pack your fridge with spinach, kale, broccoli, carrots, bell peppers, cauliflower, mushrooms, and any other veggies you like.
 Vegetables are full of nutrients and fiber to support your digestion and overall health.
-Toss these gluten-free and dairy-free foods in salads, soups, pasta dishes, and sandwiches.Ā
+Toss these gluten free, dairy free foods in salads, soups, pasta dishes, and sandwiches.

 3. Lean Proteins